European Crew Arrives At ISS On Private Mission

-(MENAFN- Gulf Times) An all-European crew including Turkiye's first astronaut arrived at the International Space Station on Saturday on a voyage chartered by Axiom Space.
+WASHINGTON, Jan 21 (NNN-AGENCIES) - An all-European crew including Turkey's first astronaut arrived at the International Space Station on Saturday on a voyage chartered by Axiom Space.

 Dubbed Axiom Mission 3 (Ax-3), it is the company's third launch to the space laboratory and the first where all three of the paid seats were bought by national agencies, rather than wealthy individuals.

-The spacecraft docked at the ISS at 1043 GMT and boarded within about two hours, according to Nasa's livestream of the event.

-The SpaceX Crew Dragon fixed to the top of a Falcon 9 rocket blasted off from Nasa's Kennedy Space Center in the US state of Florida on Thursday.

-It arrived at the ISS, which flies around 260 miles above the Earth, after a journey of about 36 hours, according to Axiom Space's website.
+It arrived at the ISS, which flies around 420 kilometers above the Earth, after a journey of about 36 hours, according to Axiom Space's website.

 Turkish pilot and air force colonel Alper Gezeravci is joined by Walter Villadei, an Italian air force colonel who has previously flown to the edge of space on a Virgin Galactic space plane, and by Marcus Wandt from Sweden, who is representing the European Space Agency.